supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 npm init vue@latest
 ```

 We'll enable Vue Router and Typescript for the project.
-Chose yes for them in the prompt:
+Choose yes for them in the prompt:

 ```shell
 ✔ Project name: … <your-project-name>